4T0X2 - Histopathology - Air Force Specialty Code Description

 Duties and Responsibilities:

-Maintains histopathology records and instruments.
-Maintains complete records of all surgical, cytological, and autopsy specimens, to include filing and storing of paraffin blocks and stained tissue slides by accession number.
-Prepares and ships blocks, slides and diagnostic reports to various military and civilian medical facilities.
-Maintains all surgical and autopsy instruments, to include sharpening and cleaning microtome blades, knives, scissors, and chisels.
+The lab technician of histopathology maintains histopathology records and instruments and complete records of all surgical, cytological, and autopsy specimens, to include filing and storing of paraffin blocks and stained tissue slides by accession number.
+They also prepare and ship blocks, slides and diagnostic reports to various military and civilian medical facilities.
+It is also required of the histopathology lab technician to maintain all surgical and autopsy instruments, to include sharpening and cleaning microtome blades, knives, scissors, and chisels.

-Performs quality assurance.
-Evaluates current and new procedures for implementation and effectiveness.
-Monitors specimen handling, cutting, and staining quality; and equipment and controlled substances inventory.
-Assists in maintaining accreditation standards.
+Also performing quality assurance of equipment and laboratory devices is required of the histopatholgy lab technician.
+They also evaluate current and new procedures for implementation and effectiveness while monitoring specimen handling, cutting, and staining quality; and equipment and controlled substances inventory.
+Finally, a major responsibility is to assist in maintaining accreditation standards.

 Knowledge.
 Knowledge is mandatory of methods of fixing, staining, embedding, and cutting all types of tissue; properties of various biological stains and reagents; autopsy procedures; equipment maintenance; and medical terminology, ethics, and administration.